 Charges filed in killing of St. Louis-area police officer

-A man with a violent criminal history in North Carolina was charged Monday in the shooting death of a Missouri police officer.
+A man with a violent criminal history in North Carolina was charged Monday in the shooting death of a Missouri police officer, the immediate aftermath of which was livestreamed on Facebook.

 Officer Michael Langsdorf of the North County Police Cooperative was killed Sunday afternoon in the St. Louis suburb of Wellston after responding to a call about someone trying to pass a bad check at a small market.
 Langsdorf was a 40-year-old father of two.